GAURIKOPARKAR/Scalable-Backend-Nodejs-Setup/Readme.md

 9. Added "dev": "nodemon src/index.js" in package.json
 10. Created folders in src "controllers db models utils middlewares routes"
 11. Created account on MongoDB Atlas(cloud mongobd) and created a project there.
+12. Set env files with variables like port and mongodb project url
+13. Install mongoose, express and dotenv(application is going to load by environment variable, so this pkg is required)
+14. Wrote variable value and export it in constants.js because we dont want to write variable value everywhere, will use variable name in other files so, in future if we need to change it we dont need to change it everywhere.
+15. There two approach to connect to database either write everything directly in index.js(in IIFE) file or write db connection logic in db folder.

+While connecting to database always use try,catch and always use async,await

+16.